AmeriCorps VISTA Project

 Providing affordable resources to nonprofits in rural communities across Colorado

-More than 5,100 nonprofit organizations operate within the eight Rural Philanthropy Days regions in Colorado.
-These organizations play an important role in improving quality of life in Colorado’s communities and provide services to address human needs, such as food for the hungry, transitional housing and poverty alleviation.
+More than 5,100 nonprofit organizations operate within rural Colorado.
+These organizations play an important role in improving quality of life in Colorado’s communities and provide services alleviate poverty, from transitional housing to early childhood education to strengthening local food systems.
 To build the capacity of rural nonprofits to more effectively address key factors that influence poverty in our communities, CRC is providing a limited number of AmeriCorps VISTA members to our nonprofit partners across the state.
 The Rural Capacity Building AmeriCorps VISTA project seeks to:

 Grow Organizational Capacity: Nonprofits and community groups in rural Colorado grow in organizational capacity and gain additional resources to accomplish their missions.